ccarnicle/cascade_scaffold/CONTRACT_PLAN.md

     assert(signer.storage.borrow<&Cascade.Agent>(from: storagePath) == nil, message: "agent path occupied") signer.storage.save(<-agent, to: storagePath)

-    // 3) Register agent details (registerAgent is contract-only and invoked internally)
+    // 3) Registration is performed lazily on first callback
-    // Registration ensures indices are updated and AgentCreated is emitted
+    //    Build AgentRegistrationData as callback data and pass it to the scheduler below

     // 4) Estimate and schedule first callback using capability to the stored Agent let future = getCurrentBlock().timestamp + firstDelaySeconds